Filter with fields

 All other detected fields from your log data.

-Expand a field in the Fields panel to see its value distribution inline — the count of logs per value within the current result set.
-The distribution updates automatically as you change the query or filters.
+Expand a field in the Fields panel to see its value distribution inline — the count of logs per value within the current result set, sorted by count (highest first).
+A small data-type icon next to each field name shows whether the field is string, numeric, boolean, or another type.
+The distribution updates as you change the query or filters.

 Show the graph for the key